Zane Meas: Personal life

 Zane Meas was born in Riverlea, Johannesburg, South Africa on 15 September 1965.
 He began acting in his final year of high school (Matric), appearing in a production of Flats.
 He later studied for a Bachelor of Arts in Dramatic Arts at the University of the Witwatersrand, graduating in 1989.
 His first professional acting role came during his third year of study.

 Meas is married to Megan Meas, and the couple have five children, including son Connor and daughter Campbell Meas, who is also a Wits alumni, an actress, writer, director, playwright and acting teacher.

 Career

 As an actor

 Meas began his acting career while still in high school theatre, later performing in several stage productions and collaborating with playwrights including Charles Fourie and Neil McCarthy.
 His first Afrikaans-language play was Big Boys.

-He made his film debut in 1989 in the action film Mutator, potraying a police officer.
+He made his film debut in 1989 in the action film Mutator, portraying a police officer.
 In 1990 he was cast as "Mackey Stuurman" in the television series The Game.
 He later appeared in the American TV series Tropical Heat (1993) and other South African productions such as The Line (1994), Waati (1995) and Orion's key (1996).

 Between 1996 and 2000, Meas appeared in two episodes of: Tarzan: The Epic Adventurers, filmed in South Africa, and in Tarzan and the Lost City (1998).

 He is also known for his recurring television roles in 7de Laan; (as Neville Meintjies), Isidingo (as Jack van Onselen), and Scandal! (as Wesley Thompson).